dtaht/blog-cerowrt/content/post/real_results.md

 ath9k APs, also, (at HT20), so things look good here, and I can more or less compare stuff with prior results with fewer qualms.

 The results I'd got [using the AP as a server, last weekend](/post/mcs_rates) - are very dissimilar and puzzling.
-What this is is way more correct, now - in line with the theory, and in line with [prior experimental data]().
+What this is is way more correct, now - in line with the theory, and in line with the [prior experimental data](https://blog.tohojo.dk/2016/06/fixing-the-wifi-performance-anomaly-on-ath9k.html).

 {{< figure src="/flent/airtime-c2/would_that_be_so_bad.svg" title="AP station compared" >}}